Multi-label Classification using Labels as Hidden Nodes: The Role of Label Dependence in Multi-label Classification

 \section{The Role of Label Dependence in Multi-label Classification}

-Throughout the multi-label literature the \emph{binary relevance} method (\texttt{BR}) has been cast out of serious consideration on account of assuming independence among target variables.
-A lot of empirical evidence has been provided indicating that this method can indeed be outperformed by a margin of several, or even tens of percentage points on standard multi-label datasets.
+Throughout the multi-label literature the \emph{binary relevance} method (\alg{BR}) has been cast out of serious consideration on account of assuming independence among label variables.
+Substantial empirical evidence has been provided indicating that this method can indeed be outperformed by a margin of several, or even tens of percentage points on standard multi-label datasets.

-The main feature of \texttt{BR} that sets it aside from more advanced methods is that it ignores the possible presence of label dependence.
-Literally hundreds of papers on multi-label classification have been published over recent years presenting new variations of modeling label dependence, and showing that a proposed method improves over \texttt{BR}.
+The main feature of \alg{BR} that sets it aside from more advanced methods is that it models labels as separate problems, and thus ignores the possible presence of dependence among them.
+Many dozens of papers have been published over recent years presenting new variations of modeling label dependence, and showing that a proposed method improves over \alg{BR}.